rushakakhan/lego-tests/README.md

-# Unit Testing (Pair Programming)

-Today we will be learning how to write unit tests in Ruby using MiniTest.
+In this workshop you'll continue writing unit tests in Ruby using MiniTest.

-## Lego
+1. Clone the repo to your MacBook.

-1. Take a look at the code in lego.rb.
+2. Take a look at the code in `lego.rb`.

-2. Identify the purpose of the classes.
+3. Create a PR and in it describe:
+    * each class

-3. Identify the purpose of the methods.
+    * the purpose of each method in the class

-4. Identify the groups of expected behaviour.
+4. Next, identify the following:
+    * The expected behaviours (i.e. what does the method expect as input?).

-5. Identify the limits of the cases of expected behaviour.
+    * The limits of the cases of expected behaviour (i.e. how many arguments can the method take?) .

-6. Identify any exceptional/error cases.
+    * Any exceptional/error cases.

-7. Test each of these cases separately.
+5. Create a new file called `lego_test.rb`.

+6. In it, create tests for each of the above cases that you've identified.
+Remember to make commits along the way!

+7. Push `lego_test.rb` to GitHub.

+8. Submit the link to your PR in Canvas.